 Frequently Asked Questions

-The University of Mary Hardin-Baylor Physician Assistant program has applied for Accreditation - Provisional from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
-The University of Mary Hardin-Baylor Physician Assistant program anticipates matriculating its first class in January 2021, pending achieving Accreditation-Provisional status at the September 2020 ARC-PA meeting.
+The University of Mary Hardin-Baylor MSPA program has applied for Accreditation - Provisional from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+The University of Mary Hardin-Baylor MSPA program anticipates matriculating its first class in January 2021, pending achieving Accreditation-Provisional status at the September 2020 ARC-PA meeting.
 Accreditation-Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding accreditation-provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.

 We recommend that you review medical terminology, human physiology, and human anatomy to prepare for the first year of didactic courses.
 The curriculum is rigorous with a large quantity of information delivered in a short amount of time.
 Preparation before the start of school will allow for an easier transition into the first semester subjects.

 The second phase of the Accreditation-Provision process is a program self-study and site visit within six months prior to the graduation of the first class of students.
-If the UMHB PA program fails to maintain Accreditation-Provisional, the current first year and second year students will receive full training throughout the end of the program and be considered graduates of an Accredited program.
-No further applicants will be accepted into the UMHB PA program.
+If the UMHB MSPA program fails to maintain Accreditation-Provisional, the current first year and second year students will receive full training throughout the end of the program and be considered graduates of an Accredited program.
+No further applicants will be accepted into the UMHB MSPA program.

 No. However, students are required to obtain health insurance with coverage during the entirety of the program.